devnull-cz/c-prog-lang/modules/numbers.md

 ## Signedness

 - Each integer type has a `signed` and `unsigned` variant.
-By default, the numeric types are signed aside from `char` which depends on the implementation (of the C compiler).
-If you need an unsigned type, use `unsigned` reserved word.
+By default, the numeric types are signed aside from the `char` which depends on the implementation (of the C compiler).
+If you need an unsigned type, use the `unsigned` reserved word.
+If you need to ensure a signed `char`, use `signed char` explicitly.

 ```C
 signed int si;	// not used though, just use 'int si'